Documentary Film • Photography • Production • Broadcast

 What constitutes a man’s creation?
 What does he leave behind?

 We were only going to Columcille to film the stones, to pull focus the expression is, to practice shifting the visual narrative within the story as film makers do, helping the viewer see as we see in life to match our own depth of field, the optics of our own eyes.
-William, Bill’s son, was first to emerge that early morning from the fog, with his dogs,
+William, Bill’s son, was first to emerge that early morning from the fog, with his dogs.
+Our conversation was deep quickly because the place itself leads you there, peacefully dispensing with the frivolous and immersing visitors in a purposely different field of energy.